 For us carers, the right gadget at the right time can make a huge difference.
 Once we have the right solution in place we wonder why we didn’t get this sorted sooner.
-I’ve been chatting to our community of unpaid carers to get their tips for gadgets, adaptations and equipment that help them and the people they are caring for.
+I’ve been chatting to carers in the Mobilise Community to get their tips for gadgets, adaptations and equipment that help them and the people they are caring for.

 How do I know what might help?

 Ask your social services team, GP or other health care professional for a referral.
 If we or the person we are caring for are working, there might also be specialist support available from our employer.

 Chatting to others with a similar condition or situation can help us get creative with our solutions too - not all helpful things have been designed especially for people with disabilities, or health conditions, some everyday objects can be put to creative use.

 "A visit from an OT was life changing, a Wendylett sheet and a bar at the side of the bed meant my husband could turn at night (and I got a full nights sleep).
 We kicked ourselves for not making contact with the OT sooner."